Can I Take a Cat on a Motorhome or Van?

-Can I take a cat on a motorhome?
-Plenty of people take dogs on motorhome/ caravan holidays, so why not cats?
+Plenty of people take dogs on motorhome or caravan holidays, so why not cats?
 Two years ago we got ourselves a small(ish) mobile home and the plan was always to take our lunatic cat Monty on trips with us—especially as we had an extended trip planned for the summer of 2010.

-Many people thought we were mad taking a cat on a motorome, but we honestly couldn't see a problem with it, we checked online and saw that other people had done it successfully so why not us?
-So far Monty has been with us on countless short breaks plus a six week tour of the north of England and he lived with us for 3 months on the van in early 2011 when we first moved up north and couldn't find a place to live.
+Many people thought we were mad taking a cat in a motorhome, but we honestly couldn't see a problem with it.
+We checked online and saw that other people had done it successfully so why not us?
+So far Monty has been with us on countless short breaks plus a six-week tour of the north of England and he lived with us for three months in the van in early 2011 when we first moved up north and couldn't find a place to live.
 Here's what we learned.

 Break Them in Gently